AetherialMist/JavaLearning/chapter-000/lesson-000/README.md

 ### Breadcrumbs

+_Don't click on the image above.
+The breadcrumbs in the image will not work._

 While looking at the various folders and files in this project, GitHub provides **_breadcrumbs_** near the top.
 On this page, they are: